Other Common Names

 Synonyms and other taxonomic changes

 Orig.
 Comb: Scarabaeus truncatus Palisot de Beauvois, 1806

 Explanation of Names

-Specific name truncatus probably refers to the rather short horns.
+truncatus - probably refers to the rather short horns.
 (Plausible speculation.)

 Black, distinctly flattened, both sexes with three prominent horns on head.
 Elytra deeply striated.
 Resembles Xyloryctes jamaciensies, but has three, not one, horn.
 P. valgus is similar, but smaller, and has very short horns.